vincent-chw/disaster_response_project/README.md

 The trained model shall then be used to predict and classify unseen texts input.
 Inside the app folder, there is a python script run.py and templates folder.
 The templates folder contains html scripts to display a simple website dashboard in the Flask web app where you can enter a text sentence and have the machine learning model attempt to classify the sentence.
 Running the run.py file will initiate the dashboard.

-To execute the entire pipeline, run the scripts below in the command prompt or terminal:
+To execute the entire pipeline, run the scripts below in the command prompt or terminal.
+Make sure all files are in their respective folders:

 Step 1:
 python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db